-The Company may, subject to FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
-These types of schemes are not subject to the same restrictions on investment powers or on how they are run as regulated schemes, and therefore may be considered higher risk.
+The Company may, subject to the FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
+These types of schemes are not subject to the same restrictions on investment powers or how they are run, and therefore may be considered high risk.